xelathan/xelathan/README.md

 ## ✋🙂‍↕ About Me

-📱 Software Engineer with a specialization in Data Infrastructure and Full Stack Development
+📱 Software Engineer with a specialization in Data Engineering & Infrastructure and Full Stack Development

 🎓 Pursuing a B.S. at UC Davis and graduating in March 2025